mongodb/laravel-mongodb/README.md

 An Eloquent model that supports MongoDB, inspired by LMongo, but using the original Eloquent methods.

-*This model extends the original Eloquent model, so it uses exactly the same methods.
-Some advanced Eloquent features may not be working, but feel free to report them or issue a pull request!*
+*This model extends the original Eloquent model, so it uses exactly the same methods.*

 For more information about Eloquent, check http://laravel.com/docs/eloquent.